smithcommajoseph/rendr-cli/README.md

 The goal of Rendr CLI is to provide the ablility to generate [Rendr](https://github.com/airbnb/rendr) apps and app components quickly and efficiently.

+##Due to recent priority shifts and the launch of my current muli-year side project, 'child 1.0' I am shopping for a maintainer for this project.
+If you are interested, please message me.

 ## Getting Started